You may find these questions helpful when thinking about what to ask your complementary therapist and doctor.

 - What are your qualifications?
 Are you a member of a professional association?

-- What exactly is the therapy and how does it work?
+- What exactly is the therapy?
+How does it work?

 - How long will it take to work?

-- How can the therapies you practise help me?
+- How can the therapy you practise help me?

-- Are there any specific precautions I would take for me?
+- Are there any specific precautions I should take?

-- Can these therapies be combined with conventional treatment?
+- Can this therapy be combined with conventional cancer treatment and medicines?

-- Do you expect me to stop my conventional medication and treatments?
+- Do you expect me to stop my conventional medicines and treatments?

 - How long should I use this therapy for?
 How will I know if it's working?

-- Are you able to do home visits if I'm not well enough to attend your clinic?
+- Are you able to do home visits if I am not well enough to attend your clinic?